Vladimir and Irina Popov, May 22, 2026.

 Case History

-In August 2020 law enforcement officers conducted searches in the homes of residents of Gukovo.
-The Investigative Committee initiated a criminal case against Aleksey Dyadkin, Vladimir Popov, Yevgeniy Razumov, Aleksey Goreliy, Nikita Moiseyev and Oleg Shidlovskiy.
-These peaceful believers were charged with organizing the activity of an extremist organization.
-They were in pretrial detention from August 2020.
-As it later became known, an undercover FSB agent had been watching the believers.
-In November 2021 the case went to court.
-Religious scholars confirmed that these men were tried only for their peaceful religious actions.
-In September 2022 the court sentenced Goreliy and Shidlovskiy to 6.5 years in a penal colony, while the rest of the believers were sentenced to 7 years.
-The courts of appeal and cassation upheld this decision.
-In November 2025, Shidlovskiy and Goreliy were released, in May 2026—Moiseyev, Razumov and Popov.
+In August 2020, law enforcement officers conducted searches of the homes of residents of Gukovo.
+The Investigative Committee initiated a criminal case against Aleksey Dyadkin, Vladimir Popov, Yevgeniy Razumov, Aleksey Gorely, Nikita Moiseyev, and Oleg Shidlovskiy.
+The peaceful believers were charged with organizing the activity of an extremist organization.
+Since August 2020, they were held in a pretrial detention center.
+It later became known that they were under surveillance by an undercover FSB agent.
+In November 2021, the case went to court.
+Religious scholars confirmed that the men were tried solely for peaceful religious actions.
+In September 2022, the court sentenced Gorely and Shidlovskiy to 6.5 years, and the other believers to 7 years in a general regime penal colony.
+The court of appeal and the court of cassation upheld this decision.
+In November 2025, Shidlovskiy and Gorely were released; in May 2026, Moiseyev, Razumov, and Popov; and in June 2026, Aleksey Dyadkin.

 Timeline